preyalameta02/omnify-fitness-booking/README.md

 ---

-# 🧪 Omnify Fitness Booking API
+# 🧪 Fitness Studio Booking API

 A simple REST API to manage class bookings for a fitness studio.
 Built with **Django** and **Django REST Framework (DRF)**.